 Instead of spreading the brand and bringing clarity, the naming confused both consumers and developers.
 SIG then decided to stop using these names and bring everything under the Bluetooth 4.0 umbrella.

-This means there are a lot of publicity materials out in the market featuring the now defunct names Bluetooth Smart and Bluetooth Smart ready.
+That's why there is considerable publicity material out in the market featuring the now-defunct names Bluetooth Smart and Bluetooth Smart ready.

 Different Bluetooth for different applications